2dubu/2dubu/README.md

 ### Hello, I'm Geonwoo Lee, a Software Engineer.

-Recently, interested in iOS 
+Recently, I'm interested in iOS 
 For Coffee Chat, please contact email or [LinkedIn](www.linkedin.com/in/2dubu).
 If you would like to know more about me, refer to my [portfolio](2dubu.notion.site).